 1. Auto-refraction: the instrument focuses light into the patient’s eye and measures the amount of light reflected by the eye’s retina.
 In doing so, the instrument is able to provide an accurate estimate of the patient’s prescription, which the doctor can then use as a guide in helping determine and fine-tune the final prescription for glasses and/or contact lenses.
 This measurement takes only a few seconds to complete, and is performed on all patients prior to seeing the doctor for their eye exam.

 2. Auto-keratometry: the instrument measures the curvature of the cornea, or front of the eye, to determine contact lens fitting and optical integrity of the eye.

 3. Eye Pressure and Corneal Thickness Readings: the eye’s internal pressure is measured with a soft stream of air and the corneal thickness is measured simultaneously, which relates information to deduce glaucoma risk and laser eye surgery candidacy.

 This recent acquisition represents a significant shift in the exam process.
 The digital refraction system offers more accurate and a less time-consuming determination of your spectacle prescription.
 It also enables immediate one-touch comparison of your new prescription compared to your current spectacles.
 Prescription determinations can be frustrating for patients, but this system makes the process faster, more precise and easier for the patient to make subjective choices.

 The Ocutouch System is a patient education software app that provides interactive eye anatomy animations to complement the doctor’s explanation of your eye exam findings.
 This helps each patient fully understand their diagnosis, risks and treatment options, allowing them to easily grasp otherwise difficult eye-related concepts.
-It is very useful in explaining cataracts and its surgical correction, refractive errors, eyelid and tear flow problems, retinal and vitreous detachments.
+It is very useful in explaining cataracts and its surgical correction, glaucoma, refractive errors and their correction, eyelid and tear flow problems, retinal and vitreous detachments.